linux-integrity/ima-doc/event-log-format.rst

    Note: :ref:`xattrnames`, :ref:`xattrlengths`, and
    :ref:`xattrvalues` must be specified together.

    Note: There is redundancy that should be validated by the verifier.

-     * The number of fields should equal the number of names in :ref:`xattrnames`.
-     * The 4-byte length of the ``xattrvalues`` field should equal the sum of the content fields.
+   * The sum of the 4-byte lengths of the :ref:`xattrvalues` fields should equal the 4-byte length of the :ref:`xattrvalues` field.

 Integer Format
 ===================================